 </script>

-Additionally, to make the overall style of Markdown content more aesthetically pleasing, you can choose to introduce GitHub-style Markdown CSS:
+In addition, to make the overall style of Markdown content more beautiful, you can choose to introduce GitHub-style Markdown CSS:

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/github-markdown-css/5.2.0/github-markdown.min.css" crossorigin="anonymous" referrerpolicy="no-referrer" />

-These additional scripts and style files are necessary steps to ensure that the browser can correctly parse and display these advanced Markdown elements.They usually only need to be configured once in the template, and they will take effect on all front-end pages that contain the corresponding Markdown content.
+These additional scripts and style files are necessary steps to ensure that the browser can correctly parse and display these advanced Markdown elements.They usually only need to be configured once in the template, and then they will take effect on all front-end pages containing the corresponding Markdown content.

 AnQiCMS provides high flexibility in template rendering.
-Even if you have enabled the Markdown editor in the background, you can still use template tags torenderParameters, for more fine-grained control over the rendering behavior of specific content.
+Even if you enable the Markdown editor in the background, you can still use template tags torenderParameters, for fine control of the rendering behavior of specific content.

 - When you set

-render=falseWhen the content is set to auto, it will be output in the original Markdown format and will not be converted to HTML.
+render=falseWhen, the content will be output in the original Markdown format and will not be converted to HTML.

-This is very useful in some special scenarios, such as when you may want to display the original Markdown code on the front end for users to copy, rather than the rendered HTML.
+This is very useful in certain special cases, for example, you may want to display the original Markdown code on the front end for users to copy, rather than rendered HTML.

 {# 默认行为,如果后台启用Markdown则自动渲染,否则不渲染 #}